sreejagaths/atm-locator-service/README.md

   Assumptions made
     Installing a new ATM is very seldom and hence loaded the ATM details on Application Ready and kept them available in the application/cache for further references
+    *Redis cache has been installed already, otherwise install it first and run the application.
+Please ref https://www.digitalocean.com/community/tutorials/how-to-install-and-configure-redis-on-ubuntu-16-04 for the steps to install and secure Redis on Ubuntu/Linux; Ref.
+Steps to run the application for more details in the same lines.
+    *You can remove the caching related annotations from ATMLocatorController.java and AtmLocatorApplication.java if you dont want external caching

   Enhancements/ToDos
     We can sync the new ATMs details periodically by a scheduled job